Israel says more aid is entering Gaza, but figures disputed | Headlines

 - Israel

 Israel says aid is moving into Gaza more quickly after international pressure to increase access, but the amount is disputed and the United Nations says it is still much less than the bare minimum to meet humanitarian needs.
-Israel said 419 trucks - the highest since the conflict began - entered on Monday, though the Red Crescent and United Nations gave much lower figures, with the U.N. saying many were only half full because of Israeli inspection rules.
+Israel said 468 aid trucks moved into Gaza on Tuesday, the highest since the conflict began.
+That followed 419 on Monday, though the Red Crescent and United Nations gave much lower figures, with the U.N. saying many trucks were only half full because of Israeli inspection rules.

 U.N. humanitarian agency (OCHA) spokesperson Jens Laerke also pointed to severe restrictions on delivery of aid inside Gaza itself last month, saying Israel had denied permission for half the convoys it tried sending to the north in March, with U.N. aid convoys three times more likely to be refused than any other.
 COGAT, the Israeli military department responsible for aid transfers, denies it is hindering humanitarian relief into Gaza, saying there is no limit on supplies for civilians and blaming delays on the United Nations, which it says is inefficient.

 "Yesterday alone enough food went into Gaza to feed every single person there.
-The U.N. fails to distribute it and Hamas steals it," said David Mencer, spokesperson at Israel's National Public Diplomacy Directorate.
+The U.N. fails to distribute it and Hamas steals it," David Mencer, spokesperson at Israel's National Public Diplomacy Directorate, said on Tuesday.
 International pressure on Israel sharpened last week, including from its closest ally the United States, after it targeted an aid convoy, killing international relief workers.

 France has said more pressure, and possibly sanctions, must be imposed on Israel to open crossings to get in more humanitarian aid.
 Israel said on Friday it would open the closed Erez crossing point into northern Gaza from Israel for aid supplies, approve more Jordanian aid through the Kerem Shalom crossing in the south and temporarily allow its Ashdod port to be used for aid.